Tracking Pitches

 The Propel story funnel is a Kanban board that allows you to:

-• Filter by pitch/account and user (user filter available for managers and admins only)
+• Filter by Date Range, Pitch/Account and User (user filter available for managers and admins only)

 • Update statuses and publish articles using drag-and-drop